Kananga Kasai-central, Democratic Republic Of The Congo Travel Guide

 Meticulous planning and adherence to this checklist are for a successful and safe visit to Kananga.
 Flexibility and adaptability remain your top assets.

-Your initial steps upon arriving in the DRC and Kananga are important for a smooth transition.
+Your initial steps upon arriving in the DRC and Kananga are crucial for a smooth transition.

 Transfer directly to your secure lodging.
 Do not hail informal transport upon first arrival.

-Take time to unpack and familiarize yourself with your hotel environment.
+Take time to unpack and become acquainted with your hotel environment.

-If you have a local host or reach out to, inquire about a briefing on the current local security situation.
+In case you have a local host or reach out and about to, inquire about a briefing on the current local security situation.

-With your driver or host, purchase and register a local SIM card (Vodacom, Airtel, Orange) promptly.
+With the driver or host, purchase and register a local SIM card (Vodacom, Airtel, Orange) promptly.

-This connects you with local contacts and services.
+This connects you with local connections and services.

 Exchange a portion of your USD cash into Congolese Francs (CDF) at a reputable bank or licensed bureau.